 - You want to take on more responsibilities: Maybe you’re ready to take on more responsibilities and can’t do that at your current job.
 For example, you may want to take on more projects or try managerial roles.

-- You’re looking to relocate: If you’re moving to a new city or state, that’s more than enough reason to leave your job.
+- You’re looking to relocate: If you’re looking for a job in another state (or even just a different city nearby), that’s more than enough reason to leave your job.
 It’s always good to have a manageable commute.

 - You desire a better work-life balance: Some jobs are more demanding than others.
 If you struggle to balance your personal and professional jobs, there’s no shame in seeking a less stressful position.